bioglaze/aether3d/README.md

   - Vulkan and D3D12 renderers.
   - Cross-Platform scene editor.
   - Most of the features in my [previous engine](http://twiren.kapsi.fi/aether3d.html)

+# Build

+  - After building build artifacts can be found in aether3d_build next to aether3d.

+## Windows

+  - Open the project in Engine/VisualStudio_GL45 and build it.
+For MinGW you can use Engine/Makefile.
+  - Create directory aether3d_build next to aether3d.
+  - Build and run Samples/01_OpenWindow.

+## OS X

+  - Open the project Engine/Aether3D_OSX in Xcode and build it.
+  - Run the Makefile in Samples/01_OpenWindow.

 # License